Please note: Commodity group RFPs are listed in alphabetical order by commodity group, not by due date.

 If you have any questions, please contact Jackie Lindsey or Mary Weinzweig of MSU AgBioResearch at 517-355-0123 for information about the RFP or the MNLA at 517-381-0437 or 800-879-6652 to report content.

 The Michigan Potato Industry Commission (MPIC) request for proposals is an ongoing activity of the MPIC with the intent of assisting Michigan potato growers with production and storage practices.

-The MPIC Research Committee will meet January 21, 2016.
-Researchers are asked to combine 2015 season research reporting session and 2016 potato research project presentations into one 30-minute presentation.
+The Research Committee is currently scheduled to meet on January 25, 2018 to have researchers to provide brief summaries of current work and details on proposed work into one 30-minute presentation, followed by the Committee developing their recommendation for the Commission.
+The Commission will approve proposals for funding on February 13, 2018 at their meeting during the 2018 Winter Potato Conference.
 If you need special time considerations please call 517-253-7370 or email firstname.lastname@example.org.
-Researchers will need approximately 20 copies of their 2015 crop year research reports for the meeting.
+Researchers will need approximately 20 copies of their 2017 crop year research reports for the meeting.

 The Michigan Sugar Company is offering competitive grant research money for sugar beet research.
 The amount available will not be determined until harvest is completed.

 Funding up to $15,000 per proposal may be granted, but requests may not exceed $20,000 per researcher for multiple and/or shared research projects.
 Matching funds are encouraged.
 Last year funding requests exceeded funds available.